Vaibhav-Projects/CEH/README.md

 ![](ceh/images/pic9.png)

-In predefined way you will get some options like this(this is just an example for nmap tool like this all other tools are also provided user freindly options or in some tools like in nmap -sI parameter is already added for TCP Full Scan).
+In predefined way you will get some options like this(this is just an example for nmap tool.
+Similarly all other tools are also provided with user friendly options).

 ![](ceh/images/pic10.png)